 1. They make enormous dams

 The world’s largest beaver dam (spotted on satellite images by scientists in 2007) is found in Alberta's Wood Buffalo National Park.
-With a depth of 850 meters, scientists believe multiple generations of beavers have been working on the dam since the 1970s.
+With a width of 850 meters, scientists believe multiple generations of beavers have been working on the dam since the 1970s.

 2. Their ancestors were frighteningly huge